 If a court believes that a young adult may be incapacitated as defined by Tex.
-Prob.
-Code § 601(14)(B), the court may extend its jurisdiction on its own motion without the young adult's consent to allow DFPS to refer the young adult to the Department of Aging and Disability Services (DADS) for guardianship services, as required by Tex.
+Est. Code § 1002.017(2), the court may extend its jurisdiction on its own motion without the young adult's consent to allow DFPS to refer the young adult to the Health and Human Services Guardianship Services Program, formerly known as the Department of Aging and Disability Services for guardianship services, as required by Tex.
 Hum.
 Res.
 Code § 48.209.
 Tex.
 Fam.
 Code § 263.603(a).